allegheny-computer-science-101-f2020/lab01-cs101f2020/conduct.md

     * Defer to the Professor or student technical leaders when unsure
     * Distribute tasks to all team members
     * A new decision should be made when a previous decision cannot be implemented
-    * When a choice is disputed, use Github issue tracker and let team members share their opinion
+    * When a choice is disputed, use GitHub issue tracker and let team members share their opinion
     * Refer to class notes and the book when unsure